 With permission from Mr. Fumiaki Kawahata, I’m pleased to share a video featuring a step-by-step demonstration of how to make his lovely elephant.

 Tips and Suggestions to Make the Origami Elephant

-- Making this origami elephant does require some prior folding experience.
+- Making this origami elephant requires some prior folding experience.